Post by: Natalie Solis, MTS 2020, HDS Office of Admissions Graduate Assistant

 What does the Admissions Committee look for in a statement of purpose?

-Generally speaking, a coherent SOP should demonstrate who you are, why you want to attend Harvard Divinity School (HDS), which resources you hope to pursue, and what you want to do with your HDS degree and experiences upon graduation.
+Generally speaking, a coherent SOP should demonstrate who you are, why you want to attend Harvard Divinity School (HDS), which resources you hope to pursue at HDS, and what you want to do with your HDS degree and experience upon graduation.

 “The statement of purpose (1,000 words) is an integral part of the application and is evaluated with great care by the Admissions Committee.
 It should include your general background (education, work experience, volunteer work, and/or relevant personal experience) and how this background has prepared you for graduate theological study, specifically at Harvard Divinity School (HDS).
 It should also include your vocational or career objectives and why you believe your desired program at HDS will aid you in achieving those objectives.”

-How should I write the statement of purpose?
+How should I approach writing my statement of purpose?

 When should I start working on the statement of purpose?

 You should start working on your statement of purpose as soon as possible.
 It often takes multiple revisions to write a compelling statement of purpose.
 Since the SOP asks you to detail multiple aspects in a limited word count, striking a balance entails a commitment to the writing process.

 I am unsure about my graduate degree goals.
 How should I proceed with the statement of purpose?